 Overall, the use of modern family planning methods for women aged 15-49 years has quadrupled in the past 25 years in Ghana, rising from 5% in 1988 to 31% in 2017 (Demographic Health Survey (DHS) Maternal Health Survey, 2017).
 Government health providers in Ghana provide 76% of family planning services while private health providers provide 21%.
 Unmet need for FP is 31% in rural areas and 29% in urban areas, according to the 2014 DHS.

 CHAG’s Work in Family Planning

 In 2018, CHAG partnered with the Churches Health Association of Zambia (CHAZ) to train staff on high-impact advocacy on family planning.
 Currently, CHAG’s work on FP focuses on training midwives to provide FP services.
 For example, midwives are trained to provide FP counseling to women and properly insert implants.
-Recently, CHAG received funding from the West African Health Organization (WAHO) to train faith leaders to promote FP and train midwives to provide FP services, including implant insertion and removal and natural family planning.
+Recently, CHAG received funding from the West African Health Organization (WAHO) to train faith leaders to promote FP and train midwives to provide FP services, including implant insertion and removal and Fertility Awareness Methods.

 How CHAG Engages Faith Leaders in Family Planning Projects